 •DISCLAIMER: Collective Investment Schemes in Securities (CIS) should be considered as medium to long-term investments.
 The value may go up as well as down and past performance is not necessarily a guide to future performance.
 CISs are traded at the ruling price and can engage in scrip lending and borrowing.
 The collective investment scheme may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 A schedule of fees, charges and maximum commissions is available on request from the Manager.
 There is no guarantee in respect of capital or returns in a portfolio.
 A CIS may be closed to new investors in order for it to be managed more efficiently in accordance with its mandate.
-CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of future perfection of the portfolio.
+CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of participatory interests (units) in issue.
+Forward pricing is used.
+The Fund's Total Expense Ratio (TER) reflects the percentage of the average Net Asset Value (NAV) of the portfolio that was incurred as charges, levies and fees related to the management of the portfolio.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER cannot be regarded as an indication of future TER's.
 During the phase in period TER's do not include information gathered over a full year.
-Transaction Costs (TC) is the percentage of the value of the Fund incurred as costs relating to the buying and selling of the Fund's underlying assets.
-Transaction costs are a necessary cost in administering the Fund and impacts Fund returns.
-It should not be considered in isolation as returns may be impacted by many other factors over time including market returns, the type of Fund, investment decisions of the investment manager and the TER.
+Transaction Costs (TC) is the percentage of the value of the Fund incurred as costs relating to the year.
+Tellower time including market returns, the type of Fund, investment decisions of the investment manager and the TER.

 Exchange traded funds are listed on an exchange and may incur additional costs.

 The Manager retains full legal responsibility for any third party-named portfolio.
-Where foreign securities are included in a portfolio there may be potential constraints on liquidity and the repatriation of funds, macroeconomic risks, potential constraints on liquidity of any third party-named portfolio.
-Where foreign securities are included in a portfolio there may be potential constraints on liquidity and the repatriation of funds, macroeconomic risks, potential sing net NAV to NAV numbers with income reinvested.
-Exchange Traded Funds vs Unit Trusts: Whils both unit trusts and ETFs are regulated and registered under the Collective Investment Schemes Control Act, ETFs trade on stock exchanges just like any other listed, tradable security.
-Unlike a unit trust, which can be bought or sold only at the end of the trading day, an ETF can be traded intraday, during exchange trading hours.
-For any additional information such as fund prices, brochures and application forms please go to www.prescient.oz.za This portfolio operates as a white label fund under the Prescient ETF Scheme, which is governed by the Collective Investment Schemes Control Act.
-The Management Company and Trustee are registered and approved under the Collective Investment Schemes Control Act.
-This portfolio operates as a white label fund under the Prescient ETF Scheme, which is governed by the Collective Investment Schemes Control Act.
-The Management Company and Trustee are registered and approved under the Collective Investment Schemes Control Act.
-This portfolio operates as a valve label fund under the Prescient ETF Scheme, which is governed by the collective Investment Schemes Control Act.
-The Management Company and Trustee are registered and approved under the collective Investment Schemes Control Act.
-This control act.
-This document may be changed without no
+Where foreign securities are included in a portfolio there may be potential constraints the selected investments and that there are no guarantees.

+•Performance has been calculated using net NAV to NAV numbers with income reinvested.

+•Exchange Traded Funds vs Unit Trusts: Whilst both unit trusts and ETFs are regulated and registered under the Collective Investment Schemes Control Act, ETFs trade on stock exchanges just like any other listed, tradable security.
+Unlike a unit trust, which can be bought or sold only at the end of the trading day, an ETF can be traded intraday, during exchange trading hours. •For any additional information such as fund prices, brochures and application forms please go to www.prescient.co.za •Where a current yield has been included for Funds that derive its income primarily from interest bearing income, the yield is a weighted average yield of all underlying interest-bearing instruments as at the last day of the month.
+This yield is subject to change as market rates and underlying investments change. •This portfolio operates as a white label fund under the Prescient ETF Scheme, which is governed by the Collective Investment Schemes Control Act. •The Management Company and Trustee are registered and approved under the Collective Investment Schemes Control Act (No.45 of 2002).
+Prescient is a member of the Association for Savings and Investments South Africa.